davidtvs/pytorch-lr-finder/README.md

 ### Notes

 - Examples for CIFAR10 and MNIST can be found in the examples folder.
+- The optimizer passed to `LRFinder` should not have an `LRScheduler` attached to it.
 - `LRFinder.range_test()` will change the model weights and the optimizer parameters.
 Both can be restored to their initial state with `LRFinder.reset()`.
 - The learning rate and loss history can be accessed through `lr_finder.history`.
 This will return a dictionary with `lr` and `loss` keys.
 - When using `step_mode="linear"` the learning rate range should be within the same order of magnitude.